 Catch and Closures

-Minimum Size Limits and Catch Limits apply to commercially caught native Periwinkles and Shortspined Sea Urchin.
+Minimum Size Limits and Catch Limits apply to commercial Periwinkles and Shortspined Sea Urchin.
 When the catch limit for a species and fishery part is reached it is seasonally closed for the remainder of the licensing year (1 Sep to 31 Aug).

 Fishery PartCatch Limit (t)